BadenLab/LED-Zappelin/Instruction Manual/README.md

 As the LED output is linear relative to the values entered here (Fig. 3), any max_LED# value will be proportional to the LED power set up for the 4095 value.
 The LED value (0-100%) entered in the stimulus sequence is linearly mapped to 0-max_LED#.

+We also provide a calibration script in the form of an [iPyhton jupyter notebook](https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Instruction%20Manual/Stimulator%20Calibration/Stimulator_Calibration.ipynb).
+This script was designed to calibarte a 4 LEDs system for experiment on the zebrafish retina.

 ### Visual Stimulator Calibration